 Summer spill programs and juvenile bypasses are shut down for the season in late August or early September because the juvenile outmigration period has ended (UCSRB 2018).
 Unfortunately, this coincides with the period when overshoot steelhead initiate their downstream migration back to their natal streams (Fuchs et al. 2021).
 However, surface spill passage routes are provided until November 15, but only at both Wanapum (i.e., bypass) and Priest Rapids dams (i.e., sluiceway) specifically for adult steelhead (GCPUD 2006).
 Downstream survival rates of adult salmonids via turbine passage are largely unknown but decrease as fish length increases (Coutant and Whitney 2000).
 Recent studies at McNary Dam evaluating the survival and downstream passage rates of adult steelhead reported that surface passage routes (i.e., temporary spillway weirs) were most effective during the day (Ham et al. 2021) with higher survival (97.7%) compared to turbine routes (90.7%; Normandeau Associates Inc, 2014) and could explain why fallback migration success decreased as the number of dams required to pass downstream increased.

+Overshoot and fallback rates for steelhead have been estimated for many populations in the Columbia Basin using PIT tags and a multi-state release-recapture model (Richins and Skalski 2018).
+In that study, steelhead were tagged as juveniles as part of various research and monitoring projects and assumed to represent the entire population or group of populations.
+Conversely, steelhead in our study were tagged as adults from throughout the annual run (i.e., systematic sample) and were representative of the steelhead passing PRD.
+Richins and Skalski (2018) reported many populations with high rates of overshoot, but both overshoot and fallback rates were highly variable including some wild populations from the MCR DPS (John Day, Yakima, Umatilla, and Walla Walla).
+Estimates of fallback migration success whether population-based (Richins and Skalski 2108) or dam-based (this study) may be difficult to compare due to differences in overshoot migration routes, dam operations, and the number of dams overshoot fish encounter.

-Richins and Skalski (2018) reported several factors that were shown to influence overshoot rates (i.e., natal stream water temperature, hatchery rearing location, adult ladder placement, and ocean age).
+Richins and Skalski (2018) reported several factors that were shown to influence overshoot probabilities (i.e., natal stream water temperature, hatchery rearing location, adult ladder placement, and ocean age).
 However, a comparison of overshoot fallback proportions of the two basic overshoot pathways (upstream of Priest Rapids or Ice Harbor dams) has not been conducted.
 Pope et al. (2016) used a multi-state release recapture model to estimate the overshoot fallback rates for Walla Walla River hatchery steelhead.
 While hatchery steelhead are subject to direct harvest, they reported overshoot return rates for Lower Granite Dam and PRD of 8.3% and 20.2%, respectively.
 Because Walla Walla River steelhead that make it to Lower Granite Dam must migrate downstream past four dams in the Snake River to return to the Walla Walla River compared to one and five dams in the Upper Columbia, these results are not directly comparable.
 However, wild overshoot steelhead in the Upper Columbia that migrate past four dams (i.e., equivalent to Lower Granite Dam) had an estimated mean fallback migration success below PRD of 59%.
 Comparing hatchery and wild overshoot return rates is also problematic due to differential harvest rates, but this comparison does suggest the two primary overshoot pathways (i.e., past PRD into the UCR DPS and past Ice Harbor into the SR DPS) may have different relationships between overshoot fallback and the number of downstream dams.